 3. Fine Alignment.
-The satellite dish should now be in rough alignment and will now require to be peaked up on the signal using a sat finder or the satellite modem.
-The satellite is about 35,000km away so make small adjustments.
+The satellite dish should now be in rough alignment and must be peaked on the signal using a sat finder or the satellite modem.
+The satellite is about 35,000km away, so make minor adjustments.

-- Tip: If using the Sat Finder (see Fig 2 & 3) keep on increasing the attenuation when you are peaking up the signal.
-This inexpensive bit of kit (about $20) will peak the signal very well.
+- Tip: If using the Sat Finder (see Fig 2 & 3), keep increasing the attenuation when peaking up the signal.
+This inexpensive kit (about $20) will peak the movement well.

 4. Polarisation.
-Adjust the LNB skew, the adjustment figure given is from standing behind the antenna.
-Rotate the LNB in the indicated direction, this is the satellite polarisation angle offset.
-This is used to preform Cross-Pol isolation tests with the satellite operator and a typical isolation value is 30dB.
+Adjust the LNB skew; the adjustment figure is from standing behind the antenna.
+Rotate the LNB in the indicated direction; this is the satellite polarisation angle offset.
+This is used to perform Cross-Pol isolation tests with the satellite operator, and a typical isolation value is 30dB.

 - NB: LNB skew is not used with circular polarisation.

 5. Secure Antenna.
-Tighten all the hardware used for adjustment making sure that you do not move the antenna position.
+Tighten all the hardware used for adjustment, ensuring you do not move the antenna position.

 6. Testing.
-You should now complete an Isolation and compression test with your satellite operator to confirm correct operation and maximum efficiency of the link.
+You should now complete an Isolation and compression test with your satellite operator to confirm the link’s correct operation and maximum efficiency.

-- Tip: Isolation or XPOL is checking if you are transmitting (causing interference) on the oposite pol.
+- Tip: Isolation or XPOL checks if you are transmitting (causing interference) on the opposite pol.

-- Tip: Compression test is sometimes refereed to as a 1dB test.
-A Carrier Wave (CW) is transmitted from the remote to find the point where the Tx signal stops being linear.
+- Tip: Compression test is sometimes referred to as a 1dB test.
+A Carrier Wave (CW) is transmitted from the remote to find where the Tx signal stops being linear.